octo-technology/OpenTezos/docs/michelson/tutorial.md

 This operation may fail in case of overflow.

 The `SUB` instruction computes subtractions on mutez.
 It consumes two _mutez_ element on top of the stack and pushes back the difference of the two quantity on top of the stack.
-A _mutez_ value cannot be negative so this substration may fail if the first value is smaller than the second one.
+A _mutez_ value cannot be negative so this subtraction may fail if the first value is smaller than the second one.

 The `MUL` instruction computes multiplications on mutez.
 It consumes a _mutez_and a _nat_ element on top of the stack and pushes back the product of the two quantity on top of the stack.